LogicStamp/logicstamp-context/docs/SECRET-SCANNING-FALSE-POSITIVES.md

 ### Test File False Positives

-Test files may contain fake secret patterns (e.g., `FAKE_SECRET_KEY_...`) to verify detection works correctly.
-These are intentionally fake and safe to commit.
+Test files contain fake secret patterns (e.g., `FAKE_SECRET_KEY_...`) to verify detection works.
+They're intentionally fake and safe to commit.

 ### Security Report False Positives

-Generated security reports (in `tests/e2e/output/`) may contain references to detected patterns.
-These reports are excluded from version control via `.gitignore`.
+Generated security reports (in `tests/e2e/output/`) may reference detected patterns.
+We exclude these reports in `.gitignore`, so they won't trigger false positives.

 ## Resolution

-### If Your Push is Blocked
+### If GitHub Blocks Your Push

-1. **Review the flagged content** — Verify it's from a test file or detection pattern
-2. **Use GitHub's bypass option** — When prompted, confirm you understand it's a false positive
+If GitHub blocks your push, check that the flagged content is from a test file or detection pattern.
+Then use GitHub's bypass option to confirm it's a false positive and continue with your push.
-3. **Continue with your push**

 ### For Repository Administrators

-To configure push protection exceptions:
+If this keeps happening, you can tweak GitHub's push protection settings:

 1. Go to **Settings** → **Code security and analysis** → **Push protection**
 2. Configure exceptions for known false positive patterns
 3. Consider allowlisting files like `src/utils/secretDetector.ts` if needed

-### Need Help?

-If you continue to experience issues:

-- Review the flagged content to confirm it's a false positive
+### Still Having Issues?

 - Contact GitHub Support with context about detection patterns or test files
-- Check that all security reports are properly excluded via `.gitignore`
+- Make sure security reports are in `.gitignore` so they're excluded

 ## Prevention

-To minimize false positives:
+We minimize false positives by:

-- ✅ Security reports are in `.gitignore` (`stamp_security_report.json`)
+- Excluding security reports in `.gitignore` (`stamp_security_report.json`)
-- ✅ Test files use `FAKE_*` prefixes for fake secrets
+- Using `FAKE_*` prefixes for fake secrets in test files
-- ✅ Detection patterns are obfuscated using string concatenation
+- Obfuscating detection patterns with string concatenation
-- ✅ Generated output directories are excluded from version control
+- Excluding generated output directories from version control

 ## Related Documentation